 Introduction

-Are you afraid of learning Computer's own language, the Binary Number System?
-I suppose you are not!
-If you are a Computer Programmer or intend to become one, then I suggest you better learn it.
-No, you are not going to write programs in Binary Numbers, but sooner or later you will come across references to binary, Octal, and Hexadecimal Numbers.
-If you don't like surprises then better try getting some general understanding of this Number System.
+Are you hesitant about learning the computer’s own language—the Binary Number System?
+I hope not!
+If you are a programmer or plan to become one, then I strongly recommend that you learn it.
+No, you won’t be writing full programs in binary, but sooner or later, you will encounter Binary, Octal, and Hexadecimal numbers.
+If you want to avoid surprises, it’s best to build a solid understanding of these number systems early on.

-Let us look at a few simple rules that go with the Decimal Number System, that we are already familiar with.
+Let us explore a few simple rules that go with the Decimal Number System, which we are already familiar with.

 The Decimal Number System.

-Note: Keep this simple rule in mind: Any new Number System that you create using a particular value as a Base, the number of digits in that system will be equal to the base value and the highest value of the digit in that system will be one less than the base value.
-We will see this when we learn about some other number systems used in Computers (Octal & Hexadecimal Systems).
+Note: Keep this simple rule in mind: when you create a number system with a particular Base, the total number of digits in that system will always be equal to the Base value.
+The largest single digit in that system will be one less than the Base.
+You’ll see this rule in action when we explore other number systems commonly used in computers, such as Octal and Hexadecimal.

-- Decimal value 10 cannot be written with a single digit, instead, we put a zero in the unit's position and write 1 in the 10th position.
-So, decimal Value 10 = 101 + 1 x 0 or 10 + 1 x 0.
+Decimal value 10 cannot be written with a single digit; instead, we put a zero in the unit's position and write 1 in the 10th position.
+So, decimal Value 10:

 Let us create a table to see how each digit value is calculated and added up to the decimal quantity.